The entire team is operating on a voluntary basis.

-She attended Chinese International School before heading to St. Paul’s School in Concord, NH, where she is now a senior.
-At school, she is the Head of the Math and Science Peer Tutors, a group of students displaying academic excellence who teach others in various subjects, is a member of the Theatre Company, and has participated in Film Lab.
-Outside of the classroom, she is a mentor for the Friends Youth Mentoring Program, and strives to be a positive role model for her mentee.
-Additionally, she has worked with Squash Harbor to teach English and Squash to underprivileged youth.
+She attended Chinese International School before heading to St. Paul’s School in Concord, NH.
+At school, she was the Head of the Math and Science Peer Tutors, a group of students displaying academic excellence who teach others in various subjects, was a member of the Theatre Company, and participated in Film Lab.
+Outside of the classroom, she was a mentor for the Friends Youth Mentoring Program, and strives to be a positive role model for her mentee.
+Additionally, she worked with Squash Harbor to teach English and Squash to underprivileged youth.

 Marketing and Communications Director